thecredibleway/thecredibleway-com/docs/jesus/life/beatitudes.md

 sidebar_position: 1
 toc_min_heading_level: 2
 toc_max_heading_level: 4
-title: The Beatitudes
+title: The Beatitudes - Living the Sermon on the Mount
+sidebar_label: The Beatitudes
-description: Explore the profound meaning of the Beatitudes of Jesus.
-Discover why he delivered this revolutionary sermon, its significance then and now and how these teachings offer a radical path to true happiness and God's Kingdom.
+description: Discover the transformative meaning of Jesus' Beatitudes from Matthew 5 as you explore why He delivered this revolutionary sermon and its enduring significance.
+Learn how these radical teachings offer a path to true happiness and God's Kingdom - how do I live out the "blessed are the..." for true joy and faith.
-keywords: ["The Beatitudes of Jesus","Beatitudes","Sermon on the Mount","Kingdom of God","Matthew 5","Luke 6","Jesus message","discipleship"]
+keywords: ["The Beatitudes of Jesus","Beatitudes","Sermon on the Mount","Kingdom of God","Matthew 5","Luke 6","Jesus message","discipleship","meaning of the beatitudes","blessed are the...","poor in spirit meaning","blessed are the meek","mourn and be comforted","hunger and thirst for righteousness","pure in heart see God","blessed are the merciful","blessed are the peacemakers","persecuted for righteousness sake","blessed are those who mourn","will be comforted","meaning of mourning in the Bible","finding comfort in grief","Christian response to loss","poor in spirit meaning","blessed are the poor in spirit","kingdom of heaven","spiritual poverty","humility in the Bible","blessed are the meek","inherit the earth","biblical definition of meekness","strength in meekness","power of gentleness","hunger and thirst for righteousness","blessed are those who hunger","pursuit of justice","filled with the Holy Spirit","desire for holiness","blessed are the merciful","showing mercy","forgiveness and mercy","receiving mercy","God's mercy in the Bible","Matthew 5:7 meaning","pure in heart","blessed are the pure in heart","seeing God","spiritual purity","single-minded devotion","clean heart meaning","blessed are the peacemakers","sons of God","biblical conflict resolution","making peace","call to peacemaking","Jesus the peacemaker","blessed are those who are persecuted","persecuted for righteousness","Christian suffering","reward in heaven","faith under persecution"]
 ---

-# The Beatitudes
+# The Beatitudes - Living the Sermon on the Mount

 The Beatitudes open what we now call the Sermon on the Mount ([Matthew 5-7](https://www.biblegateway.com/passage/?search=Matthew%205-7&version=NKJV)) and provide the vision for